Guide

 Relevant Experience

-Daily cleaning of 2 community health clinics in Logan and Beenleigh.
+Daily cleaning of [number] community health clinics.
 Scope includes clinical area disinfection, waiting room cleaning, washroom servicing, and clinical waste area maintenance.
-Infection control protocols followed per QLD Health standards.
-Contract held since 2023.
-Annual value: $72,000.
+Infection control protocols followed in line with the contract requirements.
+Contract held since [year].
+Annual value: [annual contract value].

-After-hours office cleaning for a 2-floor government office in Brisbane CBD.
-5 nights per week, including kitchen cleaning, bin servicing, vacuuming, and monthly carpet steam clean.
-Completed a 12-month contract in December 2025.
-Contract value: $48,000.
+After-hours office cleaning for a [size] government office. [frequency], including kitchen cleaning, bin servicing, vacuuming, and scheduled carpet steam cleaning.
+Completed a [term] contract in [month/year].
+Contract value: [contract value].

-Periodic deep clean of 3 council library branches.
+Periodic deep clean of [number] library branches.
 Scope included carpet extraction, hard floor strip and seal, high dusting, and upholstery cleaning.
-Completed over 2 weeks in January 2025.
-Project value: $18,500.
+Completed over [period] in [month/year].
+Project value: [contract value].

 Qualifications and Certifications